 You can fish on lakes, rivers and streams.
 To get to a fishing area, don't cross private property without permission.
 Some areas may have fishing and access restrictions posted.
 Use the DNR LakeFinder to find specific regulations for a particular lake, river or stream.

 Use the DNR LakeFinder to find the number of fish you may catch each day in a particular lake, river or stream.
 No matter where you fish, the number of fish you catch each day are part of the total number of fish in your possession.
 Fish you have at home in a freezer or back at camp in a cooler are considered to be in your possession and count toward your limit.

 Spending time with someone who already fishes is the easiest way to learn to fish.
-If that's not an option, take a look at some information that can help you learn to fish.
+If that's not an option, explore these fishing programs and events.

 Where to go